ktaranov/sqlserver-kit/README.md

  - [Little Book of R for Biomedical Statistics](http://a-little-book-of-r-for-biomedical-statistics.readthedocs.io/en/latest/index.html) (by Avril Coghlan)
  - [Little Book of R for Multivariate Analysis](http://little-book-of-r-for-multivariate-analysis.readthedocs.io/en/latest/index.html) (by Avril Coghlan)
  - [Text Mining with R](http://tidytextmining.com/) (by Julia Silge and David Robinson)
+ - [An Introduction to Statistical Learning with Applications in R](http://www-bcf.usc.edu/~gareth/ISL/) (by Gareth James, Daniela Witten, Trevor Hastie and Robert Tibshirani)

 [*Back to top*](#header08)